sagemath/sagewiki_to_gh-2022-10-10/days99.md

 May 1st, 2020 for Coding Sprints after July 1st, 2020 (if funding is still available)

+== Housekeeping ==

+For SageMath Trac Tickets, please include 'days99' and 'IMA Coding Sprints' in the 'keywords' field.

+For M2 github contributions, please include it in the Workshop-Minneapolis-2019 folder or mention your project in the readme therein.

 == Tentative list of Coding Projects (Group Leader) ==